giannosfor/NodePara/README.md

 this one cell phone.
 (You should assume that all other phones remain sta- tionary during this travel.)
-If it is possible, you should report a sequence of assignments of phones to base stations that will be sufficient in order to maintain full connectivity; ff it is not possible, you should report a point on the traveling phone’s path at which full connectivity cannot be maintained.
+If it is possible, you should report a sequence of assignments of phones to base stations that will be sufficient in order to maintain full connectivity; if it is not possible, you should report a point on the traveling phone’s path at which full connectivity cannot be maintained.
-You should try to mak~ your algorithm run in O(n3) time if possible.
+You should try to make your algorithm run in O(n3) time if possible.

 Example.